mrazomej/phd/src/chapter_03/section_04_minimal_model.md

 to measure gene expression along with the parameters that can be inferred from them.

-Section XXX expands on the details of how the inference was performed for each of the parameters.
+Chapter 5 expands on the details of how the inference was performed for each of the parameters.
 Briefly, the promoter activation and inactivation rates
 $k^{(p)}_{\text{on}}$ and $k^{(p)}_{\text{off}}$, as well as the transcription rate $r_m$ were obtained in units of the mRNA degradation rate $\gamma _m$ by fitting a two-state promoter model (no state $R$ from [@Fig:ch3_fig02](A))